+'''

-Install the tool.
-This will handle the virtualenv for you, and make an appropriately-aliased executable.
-The '--editable' flag is only necessary if you want to work on the tool (as opposed to just use it). pipsi install --editable --python='which python3.7'. '''
+make an appropriately-aliased executable.

+The '--editable' flag is only necessary if you want to work on the

+tool (as opposed to just use it).

+python -m pip install --editable .

+'''

 To ensure the tool is installed properly:

 '''

 $ which protoc-gen-python_gapic

 /path/to/protoc-gen-python_gapic

 '''